Economic history of India: British Raj

 This map shows the change in per capita GDP of India from 1820 CE to 2015 CE.
 All GDP numbers are inflation adjusted to 1990 International Geary-Khamis dollars.
 Data Source: Tables of Prof. Angus Maddison (2010).
 The per capita GDP over various years and population data can be downloaded in a spreadsheet from here.
 The 2015 estimate is retrieved from the International Monetary Fund.

 Debate continues about the economic impact of British rule on India.
 The issue was first raised by Edmund Burke who in the 1780s vehemently attacked the East India Company, claiming that Warren Hastings and other top officials had ruined the Indian economy and society, and elaborated on in the 19th century by Romesh Chunder Dutt.
-Indian historian Rajat Kanta Ray argued the economy established by the East India Company in 18th-century Bengal was a form of plunder and a catastrophe for the traditional economy of India, depleting food and money stocks and imposing high taxes that helped cause the Bengal famine of 1770, which killed a third of Bengali population.
+Indian historian Rajat Kanta Ray argued the economy established by the East India Company in 18th-century Bengal was a form of plunder and a catastrophe for the traditional economy of India, depleting food and money stocks and imposing high taxes that helped cause the Bengal famine of 1770, which killed a third of Bengal's population.
 Ray also argued British India failed to offer the necessary encouragement, technology transfers, and protectionist frameworks, to permit British India to replicate Britain's own industrialisation, before its independence.

 British historian P. J. Marshall reinterpreted the view that the prosperity of the Mughal era gave way to poverty and anarchy, arguing that the British takeover was not a sharp break with the past.
 British control was delegated largely through regional rulers and was sustained by a generally prosperous economy through the 18th century, except for the frequent, deadly famines.
 Marshall notes the British raised revenue through local tax administrators and kept the old Mughal tax rates.
 Instead of the Indian nationalist account of the British as alien aggressors, seising power by brute force and impoverishing the region, Marshall presents a British nationalist interpretation in which the British were not in full control, but instead were controllers in what was primarily an Indian-run society and in which their ability to keep power depended upon cooperation with Indian elites.
 Marshall admitted that much of his interpretation is rejected by many historians.